 If you would like to see Beth for couples counselling please contact her via Relationship Counselling Kent today.
 Request an appointment

-I’m Sabine Hawkins and I’m an experienced BACP (British Association Counsellors Psychotherapists) registered therapist based at both Couple Counselling Canterbury and Relationship Counselling Birchington.
+I’m Sabine Hawkins and I’m an experienced BACP (British Association Counsellors Psychotherapists) registered therapist based at Couple Counselling Birchington.

-I understand it takes great courage to reach out for help.
-However, most of us experience relationship difficulties a some point because life can be challenging at times.
-So I provide a confidential, safe environment in which we can work through your relationship difficulties together.
+I understand that it can take great courage to reach out for help with your relationship.
+However, rest assured, most of us experience relationship difficulties at some point because life can be challenging at times.
+I provide a safe, confidential environment where we can work through your relationship difficulties together.

 A number of things can impact our relationships.
-This can include a stressful work/life balance, negative behaviour patterns, poor communication or external influences.
+Which can include a stressful work/life balance, negative behaviour patterns, poor communication or external influences.

 I consider myself warm, approachable and non-judgemental.
-My aim is to ensure that you both feel important and comfortable.
-I will help you listened to and understood.
-That way you will gain a better understanding of what each of you are experiencing and how you feel.
-We will then explore the changes that need to be made going forward.
-To either better the relationship or help you separate amicably.
-Depending on what you choose.
+My aim is to ensure you both feel important and comfortable.
+I will help you to listen to each other’s perspectives.
+This will enable you to gain a better understanding of what each of you are experiencing, how you feel and why.
+We will then explore the changes that need to be made so you are able to move forward more positively, in whichever way you choose.

-I will take an active role in helping you make the changes that you choose.
-Feedback from the couples I see is that I am warm, easy to talk to, perceptive, encouraging and intuitive.
-Reviews What people say about me
+I won’t just sit there and nod, instead I will take an active role in helping you make the changes that you choose.
+Feedback from the couples I have seen is that I am warm, easy to talk to, perceptive, encouraging and intuitive.

 I subscribe to and work within the UKCP code of ethics and the BACP ethical framework and undertake regular professional development and supervision as well as having professional indemnity insurance.

-if you would like to make an appointment to come and see me at Couple Counselling Canterbury or Birchington or Relationship Counselling Canterbury please do contact me via Relationship Counselling Kent today Book To See Sabine
+if you would like to make an appointment to see Sabine at Couple Birchington.
+Please contact us at Relationship Counselling Kent today.
+Request an appointment

 Hello, my name is Kaye Barney and I’m a fully qualified ‘Relate’ and ‘Tavistock’ trained individual and couples’ therapist.
 I hold a Psychology degree and a foundation degree in Relationship Counselling.